golden-garage/golden-garage.github.io/about.md

 going to lose these three kids through the same self-absorbed complacency.
 No matter how much effort it took.
 No matter how much traveling it took.
 No matter how much time it took.
 I was going to see it through.

-After a dozen years or so, traveling during the week for work - being only home on the weekend - started get old and I spent most of my time feeling lonely.
-Bills got paid.
-Food filled the fridge most of the time.
+After about a dozen years or so of traveling during the week for work - being only home on the weekend - traveling started getting old and instead of enjoying the scenic European countryside, I spent most of my time feeling lonely.
+But, bills got paid.
+Food filled the fridge (most of the time).
 For my three German kids there was always food on the table and a comfortable place to live.
-But I was very lonely.
+But, by traveling all the time I ended up very lonely.

 Traveling for work paid the bills but it was not good for relationships of any kind.
 My marriage suffered.
-As was not the father I could have been.
-Still, I traveled for work.
-With all that travel, I had become complacent once, again.
+I was not the father I could have been.
+Still, I needed to travel to find work.
+And, with all that travel, I had become complacent once, again.
+Fulfilling my responsibilities as provider somehow justified my self-absorbed loneliness.

-My complacent resignation to travel for work, created the opportunity for me to travel to [Erlangen, Germany] and to work for [Spirit Link, GmbH].
-Through that job, I did manage to find a spirit link to my best friend, Ingo.
+My resignation to travel for work, created the opportunity for me to travel to [Erlangen, Germany] and to work for [Spirit Link, GmbH].
+Through that job, I did manage to find a spirit link to a new best friend, Ingo.

 Ingo lost his wife to cancer just before I arrived in Erlangen.
 He also lost his two step-daughters.
 They moved in with their natural father after their mom died.
 Ingo was all alone.
 In a very big house.

 In the basement of his house, Ingo had a guest bedroom - that he had converted into a music studio.
-He and his wife had enjoyed creating music together.
+He and his wife had [enjoyed creating music together].
 But, he had stopped making music when she died.
 So, he had an extra bedroom and I was welcome to stay there whenever I worked in Erlangen.

 I lived in that music studio five days a week for a very long, peaceful time.
 I had finally managed to shake the loneliness I had felt since first moving to Germany.
 During the day, Ingo and I worked together.
 We were teammates at